-Given that 10 or more years of monthly and quarterly data suggest that the trimmed means perform well against the various criteria in Section 5, we now look at the picture they provide about recent developments in inflation, during a period - until late 2006 - in which rising oil prices have boosted headline CPI inflation.
+Given that 10 or more years of monthly and quarterly data suggest that trimmed means perform well against the various criteria in Section 5, we now look at the picture they provide about recent developments in inflation in the period when movements in oil prices have significantly affected headline CPI inflation.

 There has been significant debate over how to think about the effect of rising oil prices, with some central banks focusing mostly on exclusion measures, but others looking more at headline inflation.
 One justification for the latter stance is that rising oil prices have been caused in large part by the growth in demand for oil from China and other emerging markets.
-Yet the growth of these countries has also resulted in falls in prices of a range of manufactured goods, and it would seem inappropriate to leave out one effect that is boosting headline inflation while leaving in the effect that is reducing inflation.
-Fortunately, the trimmed mean measures can deal even-handedly with these two effects, by down-weighting potential outliers at both ends of the distribution.
+Yet the growth of these countries has also resulted in falls in prices of a range of manufactured goods, and it would seem